lethal233/lethal233.github.io/_pages/about.md

 # Teaching and Services

-- Co-maintainer and co-developer of the [SUSTech Application (南方科技大学飞跃手册)](https://sustech-application.com), Apr.
-2021 -- Present
+- Co-maintainer and co-developer of the [SUSTech Application (南方科技大学飞跃手册)](https://sustech-application.com), 04/2021-Present

-- Teaching Assistant of CS102A: Introduction to Java Programming, SUSTech, Spring 2021
+- Teaching Assistant of CS102A: Introduction to Java Programming @ SUSTech Spring 2021

-- Student Assistant of Institute for Advanced Studies in Social Sciences, SUSTech, Sept.
-2019 -- Aug.
-2021
+- Student Assistant of Institute for Advanced Studies in Social Sciences @ SUSTech, 09/2019-08/2021

-- Teaching Assistant of CS207: Digital Logic, SUSTech, Fall 2020
+- Teaching Assistant of CS207: Digital Logic @ SUSTech, Fall 2020

-- Student Volunteer of the 42nd International Conference on Software Engineering (ICSE 20), June 2020
+- Student Volunteer of the 42nd International Conference on Software Engineering (ICSE 20), 06/2020

 # Work Experience